satwika787/fake_news_detection/README.md

-# fake_news_prediction
+# Fake News Prediction

-This project focuses on predicting whether a news article is fake or real using machine learning techniques.
-It utilizes a logistic regression model with TF-IDF vectorization to classify news articles.
+This project aims to predict whether a news article is real or fake using machine learning techniques.
+The prediction is based on the content of the news articles and uses **natural language processing techniques**.

 ## Dataset

-The dataset used for this project is obtained from the file 'train.csv.zip', which contains news articles along with their labels (fake or real).
+The dataset used for this project is the training dataset in CSV format.
+It contains information about news articles, including their authors, titles, and labels (real or fake).
-The following features are used for prediction:

-Content: The combined text of the author and title of the news article.

 ## Usage

 * Install the required dependencies.
-You can install them using the following command: pip install pandas nltk scikit-learn
+You can install them using the following command:
+    _pip install pandas nltk scikit-learn_
-* Additionally, download the necessary NLTK stopwords by running the following command: nltk.download('stopwords')
+* Additionally, download the necessary NLTK stopwords by running the following command:
-### Data Preprocessing
+    _nltk.download('stopwords')_

+## Natural Language Processing

+To preprocess the textual data, the following natural language processing techniques are applied:

+* Removal of special characters and non-alphabetic characters.
+* Conversion to lowercase.
+* Tokenization and stemming using the PorterStemmer algorithm.
+* Removal of stop words.

+## Model Training and Evaluation

+The project utilizes the **TF-IDF (Term Frequency-Inverse Document Frequency) vectorization** technique to convert the textual data into numerical features.
+The **logistic regression** algorithm is then used to train a classification model.

+The model is evaluated using the **F1 score** and **accuracy** metrics on both the training and testing datasets.

+* Finally, you can test the model by providing new text data and obtaining the predicted label (fake or real).

+* Experimenting with different classification algorithms, such as support vector machines or ensemble methods, to improve prediction accuracy.
+* Incorporating additional features, such as  social network information, to provide more context for the prediction.
+* Collecting a larger and more diverse dataset to train the model, potentially reducing biases and improving generalization.